rh-telco-tigers/NetSentinel/README.md

 Example you can run following command

 ```
-find ./k8s/instances/overlays/rhlab/kafka/ -type f -exec sed -i '' 's/<CLUSTER_NAME_WITH_BASE_DOMAIN>/cluster-q7t72.q7t72.sandbox1729.opentlc.com/g' {} +
+find ./k8s/instances/overlays/rhlab/kafka/ -type f -exec sed -i '' 's/<CLUSTER_NAME_WITH_BASE_DOMAIN>/cluster-bbgs4.bbgs4.sandbox592.opentlc.com/g' {} +
 ```

-Ensure the DNS is:
+> Ensure the DNS is:

-- Publicly resolvable.
+> Publicly resolvable.
-- Not using a self-signed certificate.
+> Domain is Not using a self-signed certificate.
 Certificates must be valid.
 > Note: This is required for communication with Slack channels.
 > If deploying in an OpenShift cluster where the DNS is not publicly resolvable and uses self-signed certificates, you can use tools like ngrok as a workaround.
-Refer to `k8s/apps/overlays/telcolab` for an example of this approach.

 - Apply Kafka Configuration

 Deploy the Kafka instance using the following command:

 ```
-oc apply -k k8s/apps/overlays/rhdemo-netsentinel/kafka/
+oc apply -k k8s/instances/overlays/rhlab/
 ```

 - Wait for Kafka to Start